 There are some amazing places around Seattle to head out for a weekend vacation.
 Whether you want to drive down to the coast of Long Beach or north to Anacortes, there’s no shortage of places to go.
 However, spending a weekend in Gig Harbor is one of the best places to go for a quick and relaxing vacation.

 I’ve been to Gig Harbor in both the spring and fall and enjoyed both of those trips.
 No matter what the season is, there’s always something to do in 3 days in Gig Harbor.
-From being out on the water or just having a casual weekend trip from Seattle, you’ll love visiting the area.
+From being out on the water or just having a casual getaway from Seattle, you’ll love visiting the area.

 Based on my trips there, I’ve put together this guide to help you figure out where to stay in Gig Harbor and the best things to do in Gig Harbor on the weekend.
 Whether you’re visiting on a short road trip from Seattle or it’s part of your West Coast road trip, here are some tips to help you plan your trip.

 Tips for a Weekend in Gig Harbor